anonymousvisuser1036/AMGSRN/README.md

 In the test log, you should see the throughput (154/302 million point per second without/with TCNN on our 2080Ti), and the trained PSNR (about 53 dB for us).
 Performance may vary based on computer load, feel free to run multiple times to see outputs.
-On smaller graphics cards, you may have to reduce the batch size used for tests This test will also save a reconstructed scalar field sampled from the network at the same resolution of the original data in ```Output/Reconstruction/temp.nc```, which may be readily visualized in Paraview.
+On smaller graphics cards, you may have to reduce the batch size used for tests.
+This test will also save a reconstructed scalar field sampled from the network at the same resolution of the original data in ```Output/Reconstruction/temp.nc```, which may be readily visualized in Paraview.

 To check that the offline renderer works: